A Vital Matters Perspective: Commissioning the Carvings

 Commissioning the Carvings

-Armand Camhol discusses the significance of narra wood, locally known as haidu, which is considered one of the strongest and most valued materials used in creating bulul sculptures.
-Camhol explains the cultural importance of commissioning these carvings, a process that traditionally involves substantial offerings such as the butchering of multiple pigs and the sharing of rice wine.
-It also highlights the communal aspect of the ritual, where participants are provided food and drink throughout the ceremony.
+Armand Camhol discusses the significance of narra wood, locally known as haidu, considered to be one of the strongest and most valued materials for creating bulul sculptures.
+Camhol explains the cultural importance of commissioning these carvings, a process that traditionally involves substantial offerings, such as the butchering of multiple pigs and the sharing of rice wine.
+He also highlights the communal aspect of the ritual, with participants being offered food and drink throughout the ceremony.